WoTTsecurity/wott-io/documentation/getting-started.md

 As a developer, you're likely going to be accessing a huge range of internet/cloud services that require basic HTTP authentication or an API key.
 In most instances, these credentials are hard coded into applications and can be easily read with access to said applications.
 WoTT introduces credential management so that you can remotely download the necessary credentials onto your chosen endpoint (we do this as a JSON file).
 This removes the need for you to hard code your keys and logins into your applications.

 We do this via our Dashboard which you can use to monitor your projects.
-The Dashboard gives you a trust score (based on how secure your device or server is) as well as giving you the means to add and manage credentials for whatever purpose you need them for.
+The Dashboard gives you a trust score (based on the security posture of your node) as well as giving you the means to add and manage credentials for whatever purpose you need them for.

 ## A little more on 'cryptographic' identity